Key Takeaway

 "What makes tirzepatide particularly interesting is the dual GIP/GLP-1 mechanism.
 We're seeing that GIP receptor activation appears to amplify the metabolic effects in ways we didn't fully anticipate from the preclinical data.", Dr. Ania Jastreboff, MD, PhD, Yale School of Medicine, lead author of SURMOUNT-1

-This is not a generic version.
-Compounded tirzepatide contains the same active ingredient, but it is prepared individually for you based on a prescription from a licensed provider.
+This isn't a generic version.
+Compounded tirzepatide contains compounded formulations of the active ingredient, but it's prepared individually for you based on a prescription from a licensed provider.
 The compounding pharmacy customizes the dose to your specific protocol.

 Here is how the pricing typically breaks down by dose: